ibm-cloud-docs/dr-automation-powervs/manage-external-orch.md

 ---

-# Managing external orchestrator
+# Managing external orchestrator GUI
 {: #manage-exter}

-When you add virtual servers, you are redirected to the external orchestrator {{site.data.keyword.DR_full}}.
+When you add virtual servers, you are redirected to the external orchestrator of {{site.data.keyword.DR_full}}.
 This interface guides you through the necessary steps to configure and include virtual servers in your disaster recovery setup.
 {:shortdesc: .shortdesc}

-## Steps to access the external orchestrator
+## Steps to access the external orchestrator GUI
 {: #access-ext-orch}

 1. Enter your login credentials and click **Log In**.
 Use the credentials configured on your system.